What is Aquarium Nitrogen Cycle and Fishless Cycling?

 The first stage of fishless cycling

-The procedure of doing a fishless cycle is really straight forward.
+The procedure of doing a fishless cycle is straightforward.
 Start with having your fish tank set up and running, especially the filter, because it is where most of the good bacteria will grow on.

 You need to put only a few drops of pure ammonia into the fish tank water.
 Use the test kit to check the concentration.
 You can do with 2~3ppm (part per million) if you plan to add only a few fish at a time.
 If you plan to add full stock at once, 5~6ppm ammonia concentration is needed.